 Dictionary Day honours Noah Webster, who wrote the first dictionary.
 Born on October 16th, 1758, Mr. Webster had a great love for the English language.
 He invented the dictionary in 1806 to help people to use a wider variety of words in their daily conversations.
 This is a day to have fun, explore the English language, and recognize the importance of growing your vocabulary!

 Explain the notion of alphabetical order.
 Explain that one way to arrange items in lists is by using the first letter of the name of each person, place, or thing.
-Ask students to start in groups of five and line up by alphabetical order of their first names.
-Then, have them work in groups of ten to do the same.
-Increase the group number until the whole class has ordered themselves alphabetically.
-Switch it up by asking the groups to arrange themselves alphabetically by last name!
+Ask students to stand up if their first name starts with A. Continue through the alphabet until the whole class is standing.
+Switch it up by asking students to arrange alphabetically by last name!